 My hope is that this will provide a good starting point for product leaders trying to select a vendor for their analytic application.

 Note: this isn't a list of recommended vendors or platforms, it's just... a list.
-If I've left out a vendor that you feel should be included, please let me know.
+If I've left out a vendor that you feel should be included, please let us know.

 The Embedded Analytic/Data Product Vendor List

 Birst is a powerful platform that offers it all, from data extraction to visualization to management.
 It has robust data management tools that allow teams to combine and control data from almost any sources.
-Birst was recently acquired by Infor, an enterprise software vendor.
+Birst was acquired by Infor, an enterprise software vendor, in 2017 and continues to operate as a separate analytic offering.

 Exago is a platform that focuses almost exclusively on embedded analytics and it shows.
 They've got the ability operate in the cloud or on-premise, operate on data wherever it resides, and they offer the functionality that makes it easy for product teams to field and maintain data apps.
 I love their extensibility and ability to tailor functionnality to fit just about any possible workflow.
 Add in that you can easily extend hooks into core applications and allow users to take action on what they are seeing and you've opened a new world of data product possiblilities.